melchor629/async-net/README.md

 using the domain you put.
 Also you can add the path (like `melchor9000.me/eugl/`), but never start with `http://`.
 Is an example of how to use a TCP socket asynchronously, useful for GUI apps.

 [TestUDP.java][5] is a simple `dig` command, shows you some information about a domain you choose.
 Demonstrates how to use an UDP socket, not connected to any host, and in asynchronous mode too.
+Also, how to send and receive messages from and into Java Objects with the help of `Serializable` class.

 [TestTCPServer.java][6] is an simple echo server.
 Anything it receives, will return to the sender.
 Exposes the way to create a TCP acceptor and how to use synchronous calls to the library API.
 You can test the example with `telnet localhost 4321`.